Matt Olson Player Props: Braves vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 3.94 team ERA that ranks 11th across all league pitching staffs.
+- The Brewers have the 10th-ranked team ERA among all MLB pitching staffs (3.96).

-- The Brewers rank 22nd in baseball in home runs surrendered (117 total, 1.2 per game).
+- Brewers pitchers combine to surrender 119 total home runs at a clip of 1.2 per game (to rank 21st in baseball).

-- In his most recent outing on Saturday against the Cincinnati Reds, the righty threw six scoreless innings while surrendering one hit.
+- In his last time out on Sunday, the righty threw 5 2/3 innings against the Cincinnati Reds, allowing three earned runs while surrendering six hits.

+- The 30-year-old has put up a 3.79 ERA and 6.2 strikeouts per nine innings across 12 games this season, while allowing a batting average of .296 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.